3lvia/terraform-plugins/README.md

 # terraform-plugins
 This repo contains compiled linux_amd64 binaries for plugins.
-This will be used by terraform workspaces for systems through git submodules
+This will be used by terraform workspaces for systems through git submodules.

+Note this repo must be public for easy access for terraform enterprise.

 # Plugins distributed by this repo